sdamadi/Today-I-learned/gcp_to_vscode.md

 but I am going to customize it for myself.

-## Delete a project
+## Delete a project of gcp
-`IAM & Admin/manage resources` find the project and delete it.
+`gcp/IAM & Admin/manage resources` find the project and delete it.

+## Pre-requisites
+-Create a virtual machine